otomato-gh/kubescape-action/README.md

           kubescape-version: 'v2.0.155'
           output: 'JSON'
 ```
-From where is possible to get ELF binary version:
+From where is possible to get a version of involved ELF binary:
 ```
 https://github.com/armosec/kubescape/releases/download/v2.0.158/kubescape-ubuntu-latest
 ```